RedisLabs/redislabs-docs/content/rdi/architecture.md

 #### Feeders

-Debezium Server has a Redis sink that writes data & state to RDI streams.
+Debezium Server has a Redis sink that writes data and state to RDI streams.
-In addition RDI works with [Arcion](arcion.io) commercial CDC that provides additional set of sources.
+In addition RDI works with [Arcion](arcion.io), a commercial CDC that provides additional set of sources.

 #### Redis data integration data plane